adrian-evo/workday-tasks-time-control/docs/howto.md

 ## How to store the credentials in the specific system keyring service

-Since it is usually not a good idea to store passwords as plaintext in the _vault.json_ file, a better approach is to save them in the following system keyring service, depending of the operating system:
+Since it is usually not a good idea to store passwords as plaintext in your _vault.json_ file, a better approach is to save them in the following system keyring service, depending of the operating system:

 **Credential Manager in Windows:**